stephsuber/renci-website/src/content/news/features/2010/01/08_carolina-launch-pad-names-2010-class-of-entrepreneurs/index.md

 <ul>
 		<li>Inferential, Inc., led by Jeff Terrell, a recent Ph.D. graduate from the UNC computer science department.
 Inferential is developing an application to make it easier for data network service providers to effectively manage the performance of their network-based applications.</li>
 		<li> Blinkness, headed by Zaid Farooqui, an undergraduate in communication studies who has already launched another startup.
 Farooqui plans to develop Blinkness into the de facto online destination for college students purchasing goods or services in their college communities.</li>
 		<li> Heel Vision, created by Nikul Patel, a senior psychology major; Bhushan Desai, a senior chemistry major; and Divesh Gidwani, a senior in applied sciences.
 Heel Vision is developing an integrated, interactive virtual environment to enhance athletic ability.
-The firm was a finalist in last year’s Carolina Challenge competition.</li>
+The firm was a finalist in last year's Carolina Challenge competition.</li>
 		<li> Freedom Media Solutions, led by recent UNC MBA graduate and serial entrepreneur Kemp Qiu.
 The firm is developing a Web-based platform for sharing digital content from online media sources on TV screens using a custom-built remote control.</li>
 </ul>

-<p>“The first year of Carolina Launch Pad was a great success and we look forward an even better 2010,” said David Knowles, RENCI’s director of economic development and engagement.
-“The entrepreneurs love being in close proximity to the staff and the technical resources at RENCI.
-The interactions they have and the people they meet through the program will help them fine-tune their ideas and get a good start on creating profitable small businesses.”</p>
+<p>"The first year of Carolina Launch Pad was a great success and we look forward an even better 2010," said David Knowles, RENCI's director of economic development and engagement.
+"The entrepreneurs love being in close proximity to the staff and the technical resources at RENCI.
+The interactions they have and the people they meet through the program will help them fine-tune their ideas and get a good start on creating profitable small businesses."</p>

 <p>For more information, see the <a href="http://www.carolinalaunchpad.org/">Carolina Launch Pad website</a>.</p>